clustertech/cpfs-os/docs/design/32-recovery.md

 the DSG state to ready, and broadcast the information to the DSG and the standby MS.

+During data resync, the FC may access data in the DSs, treating the DSG as still degraded.
+If it accesses data of an inode which has already completed data resync, the DS asks the FC to resend the request to the recovered DS instead.
+The exception is when the FC receives notification from MS that the DS data resync is fully complete, and the DSG is to become active again.
+At this point, the FC stops sending reads and writes to DSs of the DSG, until all previously started operations have completed.
+This prevents access reordering when the access path is shortened (the DSs no longer needs to redirect FCs to the recovered DS).

 ## Disk full ##

 We make the following assumptions about disk full conditions: